BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **The Old Twirly Whirlies** `ACTIVE`

-This ballista always counts as declaring a [Heroic Shoot] each Shoot phase for free.
+This ballista always counts as declaring a Heroic Shoot each Shoot phase for free.
 When a target is hit, draw 1mm line between centre of the Ballista and the target's base.
 For that turn, any shooting attacks of Strength 6 or lower cannot be made if they cross that line, or if the shooting target is within 3" of the line.
 Similarly in both cases, shooting attacks above Strength 6 must roll a D6.
 On a 5+, the shot is prevented.

+---

 **Iron Hills Siege Crew**

 | Mv | Fv | Sv | S | D | A | W | C | I |
 |:--:|:--:|:--:|:-:|:-:|:-:|:-:|:--:|:--:|
 | 5" | 4 | 4+ | 4 | 6 | 1 | 1 | 6+ | 6+ |

+[Siege Veteran] has 1 Might, 1 Will, and 1 Fate.

 **WARGEAR**